adamheins/xcp/README.md

 # xcp
-Cut, copy, and paste files from the command line.
+A command line tool to cut, copy, and paste files.

 ## Installation
+To get the `xcp` command, install using pip:
 ```
 pip install xcp-tool
 ```

 ## Usage
+### Basic
 ```
 usage: xcp <command> <args>